APRA's organisation structure

-APRA's frontline divisions are the Specialised Institutions and Diversified Institutions divisions (SID and DID).
-Frontline supervisors focus on financial and risk analysis as the primary part of their supervision function.
+APRA has an industry-based supervision model, with separate supervisory divisions responsible for superannuation, insurance and banking.
+These frontline divisions focus on financial and risk analysis as the primary part of their supervision function.
 This involves offsite analysis of data and information, regular contact with the supervised institutions as well as a continual program of onsite reviews.

-The Specialised Institutions Division is responsible for the supervision of licensed entities including regional banks, credit unions, building societies, friendly societies, insurers and superannuation funds.
+The Banking Division is responsible for the supervision of licensed authorised deposit-taking institutions including banks, credit unions and building societies.

 The Policy and Advice Division ensures that APRA's frontline supervisors have the best possible tools to support them in their risk analysis and supervisory interventions.
 This division consists of Legal Services, Policy Development, Advice and Approvals, Resolution and Enforcement, and Licensing.

-The Risk and Data Analytics Division brings together specialists in statistics, industry analysis and risk to provide expertise in risk assessment, assisting frontline to supervise individual entities and industries as a whole.
+The Cross-Industry Insights and Data Division brings together specialists in statistics, industry analysis and risk to provide expertise in risk assessment, assisting frontline to supervise individual entities and industries as a whole.
 This division consists of Credit and Market Risk, Governance, Insurance and Operational Risk, and Data Analytics functions.

-Corporate Services Division provides enterprise strategy and risk management, as well as corporate shared services functions that assist other divisions in achieving APRA's strategic objectives.
-The division is made up of our People and Culture, Information Technology, Corporate Affairs, Strategy, Portfolio and Change Management, Information Security and Governance, FInance and Facilities groups.
+Enterprise Services Division provides enterprise strategy and risk management, as well as corporate shared services functions that assist other divisions in achieving APRA's strategic objectives.
+The division consists of People and Culture, Information Technology, Corporate Affairs, Strategy, Portfolio and Change Management, Information Security and Governance, Finance, Facilities and Risk Management and Compliance functions.

 The Internal Audit team advises on managing risk across all of APRA, with an independent reporting line to the Audit Committee and direct access to the APRA Members and Executive Board.